opengento/magento2-saleable/README.md

 ### Warning

-If you need to determine the rules by products, do not use this module, instead create new product attributes:
+If you need to determine the rules by products, create new product attributes:

-- can_show_price (boolean)
+- can_show_price (yes/no) The module has a plugin to enforce the type result to be a boolean.
-- salable (boolean)
+- salable (yes/no) The module has a plugin to enforce the type result to be a boolean.

 Magento will automatically handle these attributes to check if a product is saleable or its price can be displayed.